cooltzy/MICP-UNET-Project/README.md

-# MICP-UNET-Project: Microscopic Dark-field Image Segmentation
+# MICP-Deep-Unet-CrystalSeg: Microscopic Dark-field Image Segmentation

 ### 🔬 Project Overview (项目概览)
 This repository focus on image segmentation under **microscopic dark-field environments**.
 It is specifically developed for **MICP (Microbially Induced Calcite Precipitation)** research to automatically identify **crystals** and **PDMS structures** in microfluidic chips.